jwpark97114/lab_report3/lab3_report.md

 The reason it was causing error was due to the line `arr[i] = newArray[arr.length - i - 1];`

-It was assigning null to `arr[i]` the whole time as newArray was a newly created array filled with null.
+It was assigning 0 to `arr[i]` the whole time as newArray was a newly created array filled with 0.
-Then the line `return arr` returned original arr filled with null.
+Then the line `return arr` returned original arr filled with 0.

 So by changing it as `newArray[i] = arr[arr.length - i - 1];` and return newArray, I was able to fix the problem.